github/rest-api-docs-md/enterprises/{enterprise}/secret-scanning/alerts/get.md

 - `before` (string): A cursor, as given in the [Link header](https://docs.github.com/rest/guides/using-pagination-in-the-rest-api#using-link-headers).
 If specified, the query only searches for results before this cursor.
 For more information, see "[Using pagination in the REST API](https://docs.github.com/rest/using-the-rest-api/using-pagination-in-the-rest-api)."
 - `after` (string): A cursor, as given in the [Link header](https://docs.github.com/rest/guides/using-pagination-in-the-rest-api#using-link-headers).
 If specified, the query only searches for results after this cursor.
 For more information, see "[Using pagination in the REST API](https://docs.github.com/rest/using-the-rest-api/using-pagination-in-the-rest-api)."
 - `validity` (string): A comma-separated list of validities that, when present, will return alerts that match the validities in this list.
 Valid options are `active`, `inactive`, and `unknown`.

+## Operation Description

+Lists secret scanning alerts for eligible repositories in an enterprise, from newest to oldest.

+Alerts are only returned for organizations in the enterprise for which the authenticated user is an organization owner or a [security manager](https://docs.github.com/organizations/managing-peoples-access-to-your-organization-with-roles/managing-security-managers-in-your-organization).

+The authenticated user must be a member of the enterprise in order to use this endpoint.

+OAuth app tokens and personal access tokens (classic) need the `repo` scope or `security_events` scope to use this endpoint.